Kong/kongponents/docs/components/datetime-picker.md

 ### mode

-Required `String` prop which accepts the following values: `date`, `time`, `dateTime` and `relative`.
-The `relative` value is meant to denote an datetime picker instance which only contains relative time frames.
+Required `String` prop which accepts the following values: `date`, `time`, `dateTime`, `relative`.
+- `relativeOnly`: denotes a datetime picker instance which only contains relative time frames
+- `relativeDateTime`: instance with relative time frames, and a calendar that supports date and time selection
+- `relativeDate`: instance with relative time frames, and a calendar that supports date selection

 ### placeholder